manyavikal17/ProjectTemplate_Spring25/README.md

 This project classifies mushrooms as edible or poisonous using their physical attributes.
 Each entry describes a mushroom through 22 categorical features such as odor, cap shape, etc, with the target variable indicating edibility.
 The project frames this as a binary classification task.
 All categorical features were one-hot encoded, and the target was label-encoded.
 The dataset was split into training (60%), validation (20%), and test (20%) subsets.

 I trained both a Random Forest and Logistic Regression model, with Random Forest achieving 100% accuracy on the validation set.
 Through visualizations and model insights, I noticed that a few features,especially odor and gill-size, almost perfectly separate edible from poisonous mushrooms.
-This led to the realization that, despite the real-world risk, the task is trivial for machine learning due to the presence of such strong, clear signals in the data.
+This led to the realization that the task is trivial for machine learning due to the presence of a few highly informative features in the data.

 ## Summary of Workdone